SiliconLabs/wiseconnect/README.md

 ## Release Notes

-The release notes for this release are located at: [Wi-Fi 6 + BLE (WiSeConnect 3) SDK Version 3.5.0 (June 18, 2025) - Release Notes](https://docs.silabs.com/wiseconnect/3.5.0/sisdk-wifi-release-notes/).
+The release notes for this release are located at: [Wi-Fi 6 + BLE (WiSeConnect 3) SDK Version 3.5.2 (September 25, 2025) - Release Notes](https://docs.silabs.com/wiseconnect/3.5.2/sisdk-wifi-release-notes/).

 ## Licensing

 WiSeConnect 3 SDK is covered by one of several different licenses.
 The default license is the [Master Software License Agreement](https://www.silabs.com/about-us/legal/master-software-license-agreement) (MSLA), which applies unless otherwise noted.
 See [here](license.md) for full details.

 ## Documentation
 An archive of all documents associated with the latest release of WiSeConnect™ 3 SDK can be found in [Releases](https://github.com/SiliconLabs/wiseconnect/releases).
-The online WiSeConnect 3 SDK documentation is available [here](https://docs.silabs.com/wiseconnect/3.5.0).
+The online WiSeConnect 3 SDK documentation is available [here](https://docs.silabs.com/wiseconnect/3.5.2).

 ### Software Reference

-  - See the [Getting Started](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started) section to run your first example.
+  - See the [Getting Started](https://docs.silabs.com/wiseconnect/3.5.2/wiseconnect-getting-started) section to run your first example.
-  - See the [Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples) section to explore all the available examples.
+  - See the [Examples](https://docs.silabs.com/wiseconnect/3.5.2/wiseconnect-examples) section to explore all the available examples.
-  - See our [Migration Guide](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-developers-guide-migr-guides-overview/migrating-from-v3-4-2) for information on porting your WiSeConnect v3.4.2 application to WiSeConnect v3.5.0
+  - See our [Migration Guide](https://docs.silabs.com/wiseconnect/3.5.2/wiseconnect-developers-guide-migr-guides-overview/migrating-from-v3-5-1) for information on porting your WiSeConnect v3.5.1 application to WiSeConnect v3.5.2
   - [API Reference Guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-summary)
   - [SiWx917 Software Reference Manual](docs/software-reference/manuals/siwx91x-software-reference-manual.md)